1. Adventist Web Engine

 Cookies

 Clear the browser cache and reload the website.
 Are all of the types of cookies accounted for in the cookie popup?
 If you are using a service such as Google Analytics, YouTube, etc. you need to verify if the website is putting cookies on users machines.
-These cookies can be grouped by their functionality.
-There should be a script under Website > Settings > Advanced > Scripts to create an entry in the Cookie Preferences modal, to verify what types of Cookies a user will accept.
+If there are cookie types missing, then speak with your administrator to see about adding these to the website configuration.

 Menus: